zu6fx/sound-reactive-led-strip-android/README.md

 # sound-reactive-led-strip-android
-An android app to call endpoint on an ESP8266
+An android app to call endpoints on an ESP8266